Amidst the air-purifying, stress relieving, and many other medicinal benefits, gardeners still debate on if the ZZ Plant causes Cancer.

 - Place the plant on the top shelf with deterrent tapes around it with the sticky side facing upwards to protect plants from cats and crawling pests.

-- Ensure to water your plant after letting the top soil dry without touching the leaves.
+- Ensure to water the ZZ plant after letting the top soil dry without touching the leaves.
 It helps to keep the leaves safe from forming molds.

 - Give your plant repotting every two years wear gloves, and thoroughly wash your hands.